 When smoke is detected in an area of the home

-Pearlie lives in her own apartment, her support staff had no idea how much she loved to bake!
-Pearlie likes to use both the stove-top and the oven but has forgotten on some occasions to turn the oven off.
-Her remote support system includes a stove sensor that sends alerts if the stove is left on for more than 45 minutes.
-There is also a motion sensor in the kitchen, so if the stove is on and she leaves the room, she is reminded to return to the kitchen and finish cooking.
+Before Pearlie moved into her own apartment, her support staff had no idea how much she loved to bake!
+Pearlie likes to use both the stove-top and the oven, and her support team was concerned that she might forget to turn the oven off.
+Her remote support system now includes a stove sensor that sends alerts if the stove is left on for more than 45 minutes.
+The kitchen also has a motion sensor installed, so if the stove is on and she leaves the room, she is reminded to return to the kitchen and finish cooking.